shortandy-ui/dbcshortmat/README.md

-The website itself (in `src/`) plus a small backend (`api/`) that gives it somewhere to store data online, so admin, team leaders, and visitors all see the same up-to-date league table from their own computer or phone.
+The website itself (in `src/`) plus a small backend (`api/`) that gives it somewhere to store data online, so admin, team leaders, and visitors all see the same up-to-date league table from their own computer, or phone.

 You've already been through this process once for the Hatfield Indoor Bowls site, so the steps below are the same shape — just repeated for this second,